-- review with management, the internal audit department, and the independent auditor the adequacy and effectiveness of Schlumberger’s disclosure and internal control procedures, including any material changes or deficiencies in such controls.
+- review and discuss with management, the internal audit department, and the independent auditor the adequacy and effectiveness of Schlumberger’s disclosure and internal control procedures, including any material changes or deficiencies in such controls.

 - discuss with management Schlumberger’s risk assessment and risk management policies, including Schlumberger’s major financial risk exposures and steps taken by management to monitor and mitigate such exposures.

-- discuss with management Schlumberger’s earnings press releases as well as the type of financial information and earnings guidance, if any, included in such earnings press releases.
+- review and discuss with management Schlumberger’s earnings press releases as well as the type of financial information and earnings guidance, if any, included in such earnings press releases.

 - review with the internal audit department the status and results of the annual internal audit plan, assessments of the adequacy and effectiveness of internal controls, and the sufficiency of the department’s resources.

-- oversee procedures for the receipt, retention, and treatment of complaints regarding accounting, internal accounting controls, or auditing matters as well as for confidential, anonymous submission by employees, and others, if requested, of concerns regarding accounting, internal accounting controls, auditing and federal securities laws matters.
+- oversee procedures for the receipt, retention, and treatment of complaints regarding accounting, internal accounting controls, auditing and federal securities law matters as well as for confidential, anonymous submission by employees, and others, if requested, of concerns regarding accounting, internal accounting controls, auditing and federal securities laws matters.

-- review material relevant to related party transactions governed by applicable accounting standards, which shall be brought to the attention of the Committee by management or the independent auditor.
+- review materials relevant to related party transactions governed by applicable accounting standards, which shall be brought to the attention of the Committee by management or the independent auditor.